Inversnaid

 Inversnaid Nature Reserve

-There is parking for the reserve at Garrison Car Park, also in the Inversnaid Hotel car park.
+There is parking for the reserve at Garrison Car Park and the Inversnaid Hotel car park.

-There are butterflies in the woodland glades; look out too for ospreys and golden eagles; this is one of our favourite locations to see bluebells during May.
+There are butterflies in the woodland glades.
+Look out for ospreys and golden eagles, too.
+This is one of our favourite locations to see bluebells during May.

-From Garrison Car Park, take a walk for around an hour to see farming ruins from Rob Roy's time (note the path can be muddy in places.)
+From Garrison Car Park, walk for about an hour to see farming ruins from Rob Roy's time (note that the path can be muddy in places).

 Inversnaid Viewpoint, Loch Lomond